shifaomar/Book-Lending-e-Commerce-2430/TaskOne/README.md

 # Project Title

+book Lending

 Simple overview of use/purpose.

+A program for lending and borrowing books and checking for their availability.

 ## Description

 An in-depth paragraph about your project and overview of use.

+This program has a Book class which contains mutator to set the title of the book, the author, and to check if it is borrowed or not. it also contains methods to borrow and lend the books, and a toString method which returns the title of the book and the authors name.

 ## Getting Started